Brexit: Von der Leyen warns UK on access to EU markets | DW | 08.01.2020

 The UK is due to exit the European Union on January 31, when it will enter an 11-month transition period.
 Wednesday marks the beginning of a series of trade negotiations that will define this period.

-Von der Leyen, along with many other top EU diplomats, is skeptical of how short the time frame is.
+Von der Leyen, along with many other top EU diplomats, is skeptical of the time frame.

 "Without an extension of the transition period beyond 2020, you cannot expect to agree on every single aspect of our new partnership.
 We will have to prioritize," she said in London.